-Having spent over 40 years living in Italy,

-Jack returned home to live at Castle

-Leslie in 1994 at the age of 78.
-One of

-his great passions in his later years was

-dance music, which he referred to as

-'Boom Boom Music'.
+Having spent over 40 years living in Italy, Jack returned home to live at Castle Leslie in 1994 at the age of 78.
+One of his great passions in his later years was dance music, which he referred to as 'Boom Boom Music', and in 2001 he travelled to Ibiza to celebrate his 85th birthday.
+In 2002, he became an overnight celebrity when he inadvertently revealed the wedding location of Sir Paul McCartney and Heather Mills by admitting to reporters it was to take place in Castle Leslie, but that it was "a secret".

-Jack received an array of awards from chivalrous orders throughout his lifetim He was decorated with the award of the Knight Commander, Order of St. Gregory the Great, and the award of the Knight of Honour and Devotion, Sovereign Militar Order of Malta.
+Jack received an array of awards from chivalrous orders throughout his lifetime.
+He was decorated with the award of the Knight Commander, Order of St. Gregory the Great, and the award of the Knight of Honour and Devotion, Sovereign Military Order of Malta.
 He was presented with the Chevalier de la Legion d'Honneur, the highest French order for military and civil merits, at the French embassy in Dublin on 9 November 2015.